-I have been researching methods to lose weight in a healthy manner, and decided to call in the "big guns" - no, actually, I called the BIG GUNS.
-The nutritionist who helped me with this diet is also a body builder who really knows how to trim the fat off every area of your body - especially the torso.
+I have been researching methods to lose weight in a healthy manner and called in the "big guns."
+No, actually, I called the BIG GUNS.
+The nutritionist who helped me with this diet is also a body builder who knows how to trim the fat off every area of your body, especially the torso.
 If you want six-pack abs, combine this diet plan with cardio activity and abdominal exercises as listed in the "Achieving Washboard Abs" and "Lose the Love Handles" articles.

 For this diet, the goal will be 5-6 meals a day, spaced out every three hours.
 The stomach takes about three hours to empty, so try to keep it full but never stuffed.
 The small meals are just enough to keep you satisfied until your next meal.
-Remember, when you skip meals your metabolism slows down and you will not burn calories as well.
-Eating and exercise actually boost your metabolism.
-The base of the diet will be high protein, enough complex carbohydrates for the workouts, and low fat.
-If you have your exercise routine all figured out - great.
-If not, with one of the eBooks from the Military.com Fitness Store, you will have the tools to really get lean this summer.
+Remember that when you skip meals, your metabolism slows down and you will not burn calories as well.
+Eating and exercise boost your metabolism.
+The base of the diet will be high protein, enough complex carbohydrates for the workouts and low fat.

 Here are the diet recommendations: